-- Key procurement initiatives and priorities can be considered within the trade agreement context.
-For example: - Green procurement: There are mechanisms in all trade agreements that permit contracting officers to prepare, adopt or apply technical specifications and evaluation criteria that promote the conservation of natural resources or protect the environment. - Social procurement: Social procurement (i.e. procurement that leverages the government's buying power in order to increase supplier diversity, generate positive societal impacts, or otherwise realize broader socio-economic policy objectives when acquiring goods or services) is not prohibited by the trade agreements, but, where trade agreements apply, must be done in accordance with their obligations. - Accessibility: Trade agreements do not prevent the inclusion of accessibility requirements, provided they are consistent with trade obligations (e.g. non-discriminatory, should be based on international standards, etc.). - Vendor Performance: Where there is supporting evidence, trade agreements allow procuring entities to exclude suppliers from competition due to significant or persistent deficiencies in performance of any substantive requirement or obligation under a prior contract or contracts.
+Key procurement initiatives and priorities can be considered within the trade agreement context.
+For example:

+- Green procurement: There are mechanisms in all trade agreements that permit contracting officers to prepare, adopt or apply technical specifications and evaluation criteria that promote the conservation of natural resources or protect the environment. - Anti-Forced Labour Requirements: TAs do not prevent contracting officers from requiring that bidders comply with local laws and international standards on labour and human rights; CUSMA prohibits Canada from importing goods produced wholly or in part by forced labour. - ❖ Accessibility: Trade agreements do not prevent the inclusion of accessibility requirements, provided they are consistent with trade obligations (e.g. non-discriminatory, should be based on international standards, etc.). - ❖ Vendor Performance: Where there is supporting evidence, trade agreements allow procuring entities to exclude suppliers from competition due to significant or persistent deficiencies in performance of any substantive requirement or obligation under a prior contract or contracts.